Environmental Health Coalition: Barrio Logan

-Truck Ordinance for Barrio Logan
+Truck ordinance for Barrio Logan

-In 2018, the EHC achieved its goal of cleaner air and public health in Barrio Logan by reducing the frequent heavy duty truck activity on the nearby streets.
-Before the ordinance was unanimously passed, the residents of Barrio Logan had dealt with the ongoing air and noise pollution.
-The residents of Boston Avenue in Barrio Logan participated in a traffic survey, which showed that up to 59 heavy duty vehicles will drive down Boston Avenue in a given 2-hour period.
+In 2018, the EHC achieved its goal of cleaner air and public health in Barrio Logan by reducing the frequent heavy duty truck activity on local streets.
+Before the ordinance was unanimously passed, the residents of Barrio Logan dealt with excessive air and noise pollution.
+The residents of Boston Avenue in Barrio Logan participated in a traffic survey, which showed that up to 59 heavy duty vehicles drive down Boston Avenue in any given two-hour period.

-The effort to reduce the effects the diesel-powered machines were causing was led by David Alvarez, chair of the San Diego Environment Committee.
-Though the policy has been in effect for some time, it currently does not prohibit the use of diesel trucks on all the streets.
-This still leaves structures such as, schools, retirement homes, and residential areas at risk of exposure to harmful contaminants like ultra-fine particulate matter.
-The EHC has advocated for the implementation of stricter penalties and enforcement for future reference.
-They recommend a truck route.
+The effort to reduce the effects caused by diesel-powered machines was led by David Alvarez, chair of the San Diego Environment Committee.
+Though the policy has been in effect for some time, it currently does not prohibit the use of diesel trucks on all streets.
+Some schools, retirement homes, and residential areas remain exposed to diesel related air pollutants such as ultrafine particulate matter.
+The EHC has advocated for the implementation of stricter penalties and enforcement of policy.
+They recommend a truck route as a solution to combat this issue.

-The Arroyo Alamar Preservation Initiative
+Arroyo Alamar Preservation Initiative

-The Arroyo Alamar river originates from Eastern San Diego County and is one of Tijuana's last native wildlife hotspots.
-Human emissions has led to a decline in biodiversity, including the loss of habitats for waterfowl, mammals, marine life, amphibians, and crustaceans.
-The area is also known for maintaining air quality within the surrounding area due to the few green spaces found here.
-The EHC have been working to preserve the land and to prevent further construction and habitat destruction by hosting educational tours for the community in order to generate public awareness.
+The Arroyo Alamar river is a binational body of water that originates from Eastern San Diego County, and is one of Tijuana's last native wildlife hotspots.
+Human emissions have led to a decline in biodiversity, including the loss of habitats for waterfowl, mammals, marine life, amphibians, and crustaceans.
+The EHC has worked to preserve the land and prevent further construction and habitat destruction by hosting educational tours for the community in order to generate public awareness.
+The initiative also involves cross-border coordination with organizations in Tijuana and Mexican authorities in order to protect the Alamar riparian forest.

-Environmental Health & Justice Focused Initiatives

 Transit for All

 San Diego's transit system plays an important role for families, economy, health, and environment.
-However, many working families in San Diego County are struggling to access job opportunities, visit the doctor, and get groceries due to how inaccessible and unreliable the current transit system is.
-In the San Diego region, passenger and light light-duty vehicles are the largest contributor of Greenhouse emissions, but adding more transit systems can reduce that.
-The EHC and the San Diego Transportation Equity Working Group are working to find ways to have a more reliable and accessible transit system while reducing greenhouse gas emission and lung- damaging air pollution.
-Along with these goals, it meets the need of any person of race and class especially the low-income communities of color in Barrio Logan, City Heights, and National City.
-The MTS Board of Directors have already approved a plan to transition to 100% bus electrification by 2040.
+However, many working families in San Diego County struggle to access job opportunities, visit doctors, and get groceries, due to the lack of accessibility in the current transit system.
+In the San Diego region, passenger and light-duty vehicles are the largest contributor of greenhouse gas emissions.
+Adding more transit systems can reduce this.
+The EHC and the San Diego Transportation Equity Working Group are working toward a more reliable and accessible transit system, while reducing greenhouse gas emission and lung-damaging air pollution.
+Along with these goals, it should meet the needs of individuals of any race and class, especially the low-income communities of color in Barrio Logan, City Heights, and National City.
+The MTS Board of Directors approved a plan to transition to 100% bus electrification by 2040.
 They are starting this plan by prioritizing having pollution-free buses in communities that have experienced the most impacts of greenhouses emissions.